damusss/mili/guide/utility.md

                 print("Selected: ", menu.selected)
 ```

+## `EntryLine`

+An object that implements a rich entryline (no multiline support) supporting every key and mouse shortcut aswell as selecting, copying, cutting and pasting.
+By default an history (accessible with ctrl-z and ctrl-y) is enabled.

+The style allows for a very high customization (every style field can be changed at any moment without underfined behaviour but removing a style key will result in a KeyError).
+Check the style guide to use the styles properly.
+It is adviced to call `pygame.key.set_repeat()` in your app.

+For the entryline to work two main methods must be called in your loop:

+-   `event(pygame.Event)`: Must be called for every event in your event loop
+-   `ui(container)`: Must be called in the UI loop.
+It will update the entryline and render the text.
+The container interaction parameter must be a parent.
+If the bg and outline style rect shortcuts are specified they will be added to that element.
+By default the inner text element will fill the container on the y axis and will not let the text grow on that axis, but this behaviour can be overridden with the `"text_filly"` and `"text_style"` style fields.

+You can get the text with the `text` or `text_strip` properties.
+If the target is a number, get an (always) valid number within allowed range using the `text_as_number` property.

+Most actions accessible with key and mouse shortcuts are accessible with code aswell:

+-   `insert(string)`: Add a string at cursor position
+-   `move_cursor(amount)`: Move and clamp the cursor (check the cursor with the `cursor` attribute)
+-   `delete(amount)`: Delete backwards (with a negative amount) or forward (with a positive amount) from the cursor position
+-   `select(start, end)`: Manually set the selection endpoints (right value will also be the cursor)
+-   `cancel_selection()`: Keep the cursor position but cancel the selection
+-   `delete_selection()`: Erase the selection
+-   `get_selection()`: Get the portion of the text selected
+-   `undo()`: Restore the previous action
+-   `redo()`: Restore the last action that was undone
+-   `focus()`/`unfocus()`: Control the entryline focus (access the state with the `focused` attribute)

+If you use a `Scroll` object to scroll the text left and right it must be set as the scroll field in the style.

+Validators are optional custom callable.
+The input validator should expect a single character and return it (or modified) if it's valid or None if it should be discarded.
+The text validator should expect a string and return a tuple with the validated string (or the same string) and a boolean indicating if the string was valid or not.

 ## `InteractionSound`

 This utility class allows you to play sounds when elements are interacted.
 You have to create an instance of it for every sounds collection.
 Not to complicate the implementation, an instance will only play click sounds for a selected mouse button, you need multiple instances for multiple mouse buttons.
 Every sound is optional.